The Best Sleep Mask for Side Sleepers: Our Top Picks and Why

 Silk is a fine and lustrous fabric that has a slippery feel.
 Therefore, you might be wondering how something made out of this fabric can stay in place, and block out light effectively.
 Our answer: it depends on the sleep mask.
 Which one?
 Keep reading.

-Your sleep mask is too bulky, making side sleeping uncomfortable.
+Your eye mask is too bulky, making side sleep uncomfortable.

 Maybe you can’t do without a night light.
 Or your room gets practically flooded with sunlight in the morning.
 Thus, your sleep mask is wide and thick.
 But, we get it.
 You loathe anything on your face (and your ears) while you sleep.